 Popular Lake County Rockhounding Sites

-Located off Highway 20 between milepost 75 and 81, Glass Butte and Little Glass Butte are the best place in Oregon to find gem-quality obsidian.
-There are numerous spots, several gravel roads in this area where you can find a variety of obsidians including exceptional gold, silver, rainbow, red, black, mahogany, lace, and fire sheen.
+Located just 57 miles west of Burns, Glass Butte and Little Glass Butte are favorite among rock collectors for opportunities to find gem-quality obsidian.
+There are numerous spots in this area where you can find a variety of obsidian including exceptional gold, silver, rainbow, red, black, mahogany, lace, and fire sheen.
 Also, you can find large pieces of double-flow obsidian.

 Crane Creek Thunderegg Bed in the Fremont National Forest